ulrikdamm/Ulrikdamm.github.io/_posts/2024-02-13-The-big-Photon-guide.md

 This is a base class you’ll need to subclass for a class to interact with the simulation.
 It’ll have the following overridable methods:

-* Spawned is called when the object appears in the simulation
+* `Spawned` is called when the object appears in the simulation
-* FixedUpdateNetwork is where a simulation tick happens.
+* `FixedUpdateNetwork` is where a simulation tick happens.
 This is only called for objects with state and/or input authority.
-Called on a regular interval, equivalent to FixedUpdate() for physics.
-In this method, you can’t use Time.deltaTime, you need to use Runner.deltaTime.
+Called on a regular interval, equivalent to `FixedUpdate()` for physics.
+In this method, you can’t use `Time.deltaTime`, you need to use `Runner.deltaTime`.
-* Render is called each screen-frame, like Update, and contains an interpolated version of the networked state.
+* `Render` is called each screen-frame, like Update, and contains an interpolated version of the networked state.
 All visuals responding to networked state should happen here, like animator properties and particle system activations.

 Other than that, you get access to some useful methods and properties:

-* Runner accesses the NetworkRunner.
+* `Runner` accesses the NetworkRunner.
-* GetInput<> accesses the input struct for the current tick, if available.
+* `GetInput<>` accesses the input struct for the current tick, if available.
-* GetChangeDetector returns a change detector, that can be used to track changes in networked state, especially useful for proxies.
+* `GetChangeDetector` returns a change detector, that can be used to track changes in networked state, especially useful for proxies.

 And you’re able to use these attributes:

-* [Networked] attribute on a property makes that property part of the networked simulation, and automatically updates it based on the current tick.
+* `[Networked]` attribute on a property makes that property part of the networked simulation, and automatically updates it based on the current tick.
 Only the state authority can change these, if a client changes them, that’ll be seen as a prediction, and will be overridden at some point with the real value.
 Networked properties must have a getter and setter, and these will have their implementation spliced in at compiletime by Photon using IL weaving.
-* [Rpc] attribute on a method makes it into a Remote Procedure Call.
-The name must also be prefixed or suffixed with “rpc”.
+* `[Rpc]` attribute on a method makes it into a Remote Procedure Call.
+The name must also be prefixed or suffixed with `rpc`.
+* `[OnChangeRender()]` can be added to a `[Networked]` property to have a method invoked whenever the value changes, like a shorthand syntax for change detectors.

 ### INetworkRunnerCallbacks

-TODO
+*TODO*

 ### INetworkInput

-TODO
+*TODO*

 ## Simulation principles

 All networked state can be seen as a deterministic simulation, being executed potentially in parallel on multiple clients.
-This simulation has [Networked] properties as its state.
+This simulation has `[Networked]` properties as its state.
 Communication into and out of the simulation must happen at certain points, and all methods called from within the simulation must also follow the same rules.
 A simple example of just an object moving at a constant velocity:

 ```c#